dthain/compilers-fa25/syllabus.md

 please bring it to the attention of the person who graded it (usually the TA) within seven days.
 Mistakes do occasionally happen in grading, so factual and clerical errors will be cheerfully corrected.
-Matters of judgement are reserved to the grader.
+Matters of judgement are reserved to the TA.
-If, after talking to the grader, you are unconvinced, you can bring it up with Prof. Thain.
+If, after talking to the TA, you are unconvinced, you can bring it up with Prof. Thain.

-For undergraduate students in CSE 40243, grades are weighted as follows:
-Homeworks 15%, Code Assignments 55%, Midterm 15%, Final 15%.

-For graduate students in CSE 60243, grades are weighted as follows:
+grades are weighted as follows:
-Homeworks 10%, Code Assignments 50%, Paper 10%, Midterm 15%, Final 15%.
+Written Homeworks 20%, Programming Assignments 40%, Midterm 20%, Final 20%.

 ## Academic Code of Honor